sdasara95/sdasara95.github.io/_posts/2025-12-5-Leetcode-DSA.md

 comments: true
 ---

 One very painful aspect of searching for a job as an experienced software engineer is preparing for leetcode datastructures algorithms problems again from scratch.
 Your 🧠 brain cache can only hold so much information at a particular point of time and if you're actually doing work at your job you'll definitely forget solving DSA problems quickly.
 The keyword here is **quickly** because you're expected to solve within a 30 minute or 45 minute time window.
-That's where you need to learn to do pattern matching quickly.
+That's why you need to learn to do pattern matching quickly.

 This article refers heavily from these two links : [Leetcode Cheatsheet](https://leetcode.com/explore/interview/card/cheatsheets/720/resources/4725/) and [ByteByteGo Interview Patterns](https://bytebytego.com/courses/coding-patterns/two-pointers/introduction-to-two-pointers)